ENCCS/gpu-programming/content/4-gpu-concepts.rst

 Data parallelism can usually be explored by the GPUs quite easily.
 The most basic approach would be finding a loop over many data elements and converting it into a GPU kernel.
-If the number of elements in the data set if fairly large (tens or hundred of thousands elements), the GPU should perform quite well.
+If the number of elements in the data set is fairly large (tens or hundred of thousands elements), the GPU should perform quite well.
 Although it would be odd to expect absolute maximum performance from such a naive approach, it is often the one to take.
 Getting absolute maximum out of the data parallelism requires good understanding of how GPU works.

 Another type of parallelism is a task parallelism.